Add this property to compare or select another option below

 We encourage you to follow the CDC Guidelines on health and hygiene.
 In particular, wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based sanitizer that is at least 60% alcohol.
 Avoid close contact with sick people.
 Avoid touching your eyes, nose and mouth.
 Stay home if you are sick.
 Avoid shaking hands and cover your mouth and nose when you cough or sneeze.
-Practice social distancing and keep at least 6 feet of space between you and other people.
+Practice social distancing in accordance with CDC guidelines.

 Be considerate of others

 Do not risk getting your friends and neighbors sick.
-While in common areas, please practice appropriate social distancing by keeping at least 6 feet between yourself and others.
-Wear a cloth face mask to help prevent the spread of droplets when you sneeze, cough or speak.
+While in common areas, if you are not fully vaccinated, please practice appropriate social distancing by keeping at least 6 feet between yourself and others and wear a cloth face mask to help prevent the spread of droplets when you sneeze, cough or speak.
 You can find information from the CDC on making cloth face masks at www.cdc.gov.
 If you or a member of your household is experiencing symptoms of illness, please do not enter common areas.

 Use the resident portal